delta-io/delta-rs/docs/usage/loading-table.md

     # True
     ```

+### Environment variables

-### Following environmental variables are supported
+The following environment variables are supported when loading tables using a `uc://` URL:

 #### Connection Configuration